AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/other/2019-08-05-4-best-godspeed-you-black-emperor-songs.md

 Let's just say that when rockets fall on Rocket Falls, you won't want to be there to see it all go down.

-Whoever made this video was able to perfectly capture the feeling that this song evokes: that of sitting at the edge of the world and witnessing an awe-inspiring catastrophe much greater than you or me or anything else on this planet: the detonation of a hydrogen bomb.
+Whoever made this video was able to perfectly capture the feeling that this song evokes—that of sitting at the edge of the world and witnessing an awe-inspiring catastrophe much greater than you or me or anything else on this planet: the detonation of a hydrogen bomb.
 It literally blows you away.

 When I close my eyes, I picture this song as the last explosive breaths of a dying universe, or a post-war composition echoing throughout the ruined streets of civilization.
 GY!BE manages to convey feelings of desolation and destruction without uttering a single syllable.